GC AI

 • Your in-house work spans contracts, employment matters, regulatory questions, research, and stakeholder communications, covering the full scope Danielle described

-• You want to evaluate the platform on your work before any purchase conversation: the 14-day free trial is the starting point
+• You want to evaluate the platform on your own work before any purchase conversation: the 14-day free trial is the starting point

 • You use Microsoft Word and want AI research alongside contract work: GC AI’s Word Add-in brings web research into Word without switching apps